Chapter 17: Long Live the King

 Farr Castle

 Like every other peddler, trader, and merchant, Rebekah had come to Farr Castle to watch the festivities of the Royal Annual Hunt and take advantage of the opportunities that arose when so many gathered together.
-However, she wasn’t interested in sales, but in gathering and disseminating information.
+However, she wasn’t interested in sales but in collecting and disseminating information.

-Each year she ‘accidentally’ encountered either Commander Peter Taelor or Colonel Patrik Gonnels.
-Then, as the commander’s kinsman or the colonel’s friend, they’d have dinner, appear to get drunk, and exchange stories interspersed with intelligence reports late into the night.
+Each year she accidentally encountered either Commander Peter Taelor or Colonel Patrik Gonnels.
+Then, as the commander’s kinsman or the colonel’s friend, they would have dinner, appear to get drunk, and exchange stories interspersed with intelligence reports late into the night.

-The most recent special order from Peter Taelor stated he had duties that kept him at High Castle, so she was on the lookout for Patrik near the fire performers.
+The most recent special order from Peter Taelor stated he had duties that kept him at High Keep, so she was on the lookout for Patrik.
 However, it was early in the evening, so she ambled through a nearby market.

 “Why the long face?”
 Rebekah asked.